-Preparations include research, suveys, multi-stakeholder engagement, and/or awareness raising for
+Preparations include research, suvevs. multi-stakeholder engagement, and/or awareness raising for the financial sector.

-ative

-nancial

-ator or

-ociation

-in

-develop

-admap,

-ative

-A first national

-roadmap, framework,

-policy, regulation,

-or set of voluntary

-industry principles on
+A first national roadmap, framework. policy, regulation, or set of voluntary industry principles on Sustainable Finance has been formally launched.

-Sustainable Finance

-has been formally

-launched.

 A formal taskforce or dedicated unit is leading implementation efforts - either within the regulator or industry association, or as a multi-stakeholder working group or platform.